PhilippMDoerner/mockingbird/README.md

 The pragma turns any proc annotated with it into a variable that can be assigned to.
 You can then "mock" procs by simply assigning a different procedure to that variable.

+**Note: This currently does not work with generics!
+I'm looking into how to get there but it's hard**

 # Example
 ```nim
 # get5Module.nim